 Jamestown is a medium-sized city located in the state of North Dakota.
 With a population of 15,084 people and six constituent neighborhoods, Jamestown is the eighth largest community in North Dakota.

-Jamestown is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities, Jamestown isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Jamestown are a mix of both white- and blue-collar jobs.
 Overall, Jamestown is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Jamestown who work in office and administrative support (13.29%), sales jobs (9.56%), and management occupations (8.96%).